JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ### Other changes

-Other notable changes inlcude:
+Other notable changes include:

-- a new Markdown Export format
+- A new Markdown Export format
-- the Medline/Pubmed importer imports PMID as well,
+- The Medline/Pubmed importer imports PMID as well
 - Performance improvements when indexing linked files
 - Clicking on a field in the integrity check now jumps to the corresponding field in the entry editor

-Take a look at the [changelog](https://github.com/JabRef/jabref/blob/main/CHANGELOG.md) for a full list of all changes.
+Take a look at the [changelog](https://github.com/JabRef/jabref/blob/v6.0-alpha/CHANGELOG.md) for a full list of all changes.

+## Breaking Changes

+The [search syntax of static groups](https://docs.jabref.org/finding-sorting-and-cleaning-entries/groups#using-a-free-form-search-expression) changed.
+One can now mix regex and non-regex search.

-## Known issues
+## Known Issues

+The new search has several issues:

+- Searching for dates has issues ([#12296](https://github.com/JabRef/jabref/issues/12296))
+- Exceptions when updating an entry ([#12169](https://github.com/JabRef/jabref/issues/12167))
+- 100% CPU usage in some settings ([#12190](https://github.com/JabRef/jabref/issues/12190))
+- The new search syntax is not yet documented.
+One can read the grammar at [Search.g4](https://github.com/JabRef/jabref/blob/v6.0-alpha/src/main/antlr4/org/jabref/search/Search.g4)

+In case of CSL, there might be two bibliographies generated ([#12262](https://github.com/JabRef/jabref/issues/12262))

 ### Google Summer of Code

-We thank Google for the opporthnity and all three GSoC contributors for enhancing JabRef!
+We thank Google for the opportunity and all three GSoC contributors for enhancing JabRef!

 ### Special Thanks

 This time we want to give a special shootout to all the first time contributors at JabRef!
 We hope you had a positive experience so far and continue your contribution!

-We thank the following external contributors who contributed code to JabRef releases v5.14 and v5.15.
+We thank the following external contributors who contributed code to JabRef this alpha release:

-TODO: